microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 .catch(console.error);
 ```

-### Get Conversation Activities in CosmosDB
+### Get Conversation Activities in Cosmos DB

-This middleware exposes an API, `getTranscriptActivities`, which returns a promise that resolves to all activities of a conversation from the CosmosDB transcript store.
+This middleware exposes an API, `getTranscriptActivities`, which returns a promise that resolves to all activities of a conversation from the Cosmos DB transcript store.

 It takes the following parameters:
 - `channelId` - (String - required) Identifier for the channel of interest.